$\mathbb{A}^1$-homotopy theory of log schemes: Introduction

-If $X$ is an fs log scheme proper and log smooth over a scheme, then our cohomology of $\partial X$ is equivalent to the cohomology of the stable homotopy type at infinity of $X-\partial X$ defined by Dubouloz-D\'eglise-{\O}stv{\ae}r, compare \cite[Remark 3.2.5]{2104.03222} and Theorem \ref{local.8}.
+If $X$ is an fs log scheme proper and log smooth over a scheme, then our cohomology of $\partial X$ is isomorphic to the cohomology of the stable homotopy type at infinity of $X-\partial X$ defined by Dubouloz-D\'eglise-{\O}stv{\ae}r, compare \cite[(4.4.3.a)]{2206.01564} and Theorem \ref{local.8}.
+See also \cite{MR2302525} for Levine's notion of motivic tubular neighborhoods.
 We also have a similar result with Wildeshaus' boundary motives, see \cite[Proposition 2.4]{zbMATH05042488}.
 Hence our theory provides a logarithmic theoretical background for these notions.